farsides/cardstories/README.txt

 v=1.0.1 ; python setup.py sdist --dist-dir .. ; mv ../cardstories-$v.tar.gz ../cardstories_$v.orig.tar.gz
 To create the Debian GNU/Linux package use: dpkg-buildpackage -S -uc -us

+As of Apr, 26th 2011 there are 321 LOC of JavaScript, 687 LOC of Python = 1008 LOC